squaresLab/BugZoo/docs/file-format.rst

   More details are provided below.
 * The :code:`compiler` property provides instructions for building the buggy program.
 More details are provided below.
+* The :code:`coverage` property gives instructions for collecting line coverage information for the program.
+More details are provided below.

 Test Harness
 ............